Caviar's iPhone 14 Pro Max Comes With A Rolex Cosmograph Daytona

 What happens when the worlds of tech and haute horlogerie collide?
 Caviar has the answer in form of the Daytona iPhone 14 Pro Max, which is part of their Grand Complications collection and wears a yellow gold Rolex Cosmograph Daytona on its rear.
-Retailing for US$134,830 (RM 630,000), here’s all about it.
+Retailing for US$134,830, here’s all about it.

 In the codes of Caviar, nothing is off-bounds.
 We’ve seen them bedazzle iPhones in 18k pure gold, and have diamonds, paintings, and quite literally moon dust on the gadget’s rear.
 To an unfamiliar eye, they might seem like fancy smartphone case-makers throwing in a bunch of outlandish materials and objects into the mix but in reality, they’re connoisseurs of tech body craft.
 They’ve shifted their attention back to horological feats.
 Last time, we saw a tourbillon for iPhone 12, but today, there’s a full-fledged yellow-gold Daytona nested on the iPhone 14’s body in all its glory.
 Under their “Grand Complications” collection, they present the Daytona iPhone 14 Pro Max which bares a Rolex Cosmograph Daytona.
 Here’s all about it.